vspaceone/hackerjeopardy/GAME_LOGIC_ANALYSIS.md

-✅ **Authentic Jeopardy Format**: Answers displayed as clues, questions revealed later ✅ **Sequential Buzzing**: Prevents simultaneous activation ✅ **Host Control**: Manual judgment of answers with "No One Knows" button for unanswered questions ✅ **Visual Feedback**: Clear indication of active players, timers, answered questions, and unanswered questions ✅ **Audio Enhancement**: Immersive sound effects
+✅ **Authentic Jeopardy Format**: Answers displayed as clues, questions revealed later ✅ **Sequential Buzzing**: Prevents simultaneous activation ✅ **Host Control**: Manual judgment of answers with "No One Knows" button for unanswered questions ✅ **Question Reset**: Long-press reset functionality for fixing gameplay issues ✅ **Score Integrity**: Complete undo of all score changes when resetting questions ✅ **Visual Feedback**: Clear indication of active players, timers, answered questions, and unanswered questions ✅ **Audio Enhancement**: Immersive sound effects
-✅ **Flexible Question Management**: Host can manually close questions at any time
+✅ **Flexible Question Management**: Host can manually close or reset questions at any time

 ### ⚠️ Potential Issues/Areas for Improvement